JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 * Key features include
   - Immutable variables by default
   - Libraries have immutable aka persistent data structures (immutable lists, trees, maps, etc)
-  - Full higher-order functions (can pass and return functions to functions), currying, anonymous (`fun x -> ...` functions), etc.
+  - Full higher-order functions (can pass and return functions to functions), currying, anonymous (`fun x -> ...`) functions, etc.
-  - Often also includes pattern matching and type inference, but also may be dynamically-typed
+  - May include pattern matching, types, and type inference, but not always
 * There are two major "schools" of FP today
     - ML school: static types, type-directed programming, type inference, polymorphism, pattern matching (OCaml, Standard ML, ReScript, Haskell, F#, Elm, Scala, etc)
-    - Lisp school, dynamically typed: more flexible but no type-directed programming (Lisp, Scheme, Racket, Clojure, etc)
+    - Lisp school, dynamically typed: more flexible but no type-directed programming (Lisp, Scheme, Racket, Clojure, Elixir, etc)
-* All of these true functional languages should be very easy to learn now that you know OCaml.
+* All of these true functional languages should be easy to learn now that you know OCaml.

 ## ML Dialects

 * OCaml .. perhaps you have heard of that? :-)
 * Standard ML is another variant of ML, but it has limited popularity these days
-* F#, ReScript, Elm, and Haskell are other ML-descended languages we cover briefly now
+* F#, ReScript, Elm, Elixir, Scala, and Haskell are other ML-descended languages we cover briefly now

 ### F#